erizet/SignalA/readme.md

 For a complete sample see the Demo-project.

 ##Limitations##
-Hubs dont supprt State yet.
+Hubs don't support State yet.

 ##Contributions##
 I'll be more than happy to get contributions!!!